AtheMathmo/AtheMathmo.github.io/_drafts/transposing.md

 ## Arithmetic strength reduction

 Our indexing operations have a lot of division and mod computation.
 We can use a technique known as arithmetic strength reduction to improve things here.
-I wont spend too much time on this but if people are interested I'd be happy to share a little more of what I learnt.
+I wont spend too much time on this but if people are interested I'd be happy to share a little more of what I learned.
 The core idea is that we can replace repeated division and modulus operations with multiplication which is more efficient.

 The implementation was mostly straight forward in rust with a minor hiccup where I relied on some `u128` computations.